Ctrl-X/Siribro/README.md

 We we developped Siribro, we had in mind the simplicity for the developper and/or the conversation scenarist to use it (modify the dialog, create new one, etc).

 So we focused on a human readability while keeping a flexible set of advanced tools.
-A exemple is worth a thousand words, so `bot.md :`
+A exemple is worth a thousand words, so `bot.md :` looks like :
 ```markdown
 #Beginning
 * `pause(3000)`